-Earlier in 2019, the Office of the National Coordinator (ONC) and the Centers for Medicare and Medicaid (CMS) proposed rules on interoperability, data blocking, and other activities as part of implementing the 21st Century Cures Act.
+In 2019, the Office of the National Coordinator (ONC) and the Centers for Medicare and Medicaid (CMS) proposed rules on interoperability, data blocking, and other activities as part of implementing the 21st Century Cures Act.
 The proposed separate but related rules would require that patients have easy access to their health data.
 As described by ONC, the rule would “support seamless and secure access, exchange, and use of electronic health information.”

-With so much attention focused on requirements for health IT companies like EHR vendors and providers, it’s easy to miss the huge potential impact the new rules are likely to have for health plans.
+With so much attention focused on requirements for health IT companies like EHR vendors and providers, like EHR interoperability, it’s easy to miss the huge potential impact the new rules are likely to have for health plans.
 But the decision to hold plans accountable for data sharing—just like hospitals, EHR vendors and others across the healthcare ecosystem—shows just how serious the agencies are in giving patients free access to their health information.

 And it makes sense.
 While providers hold a vertical set of data about the patient relating to an episode of care, plans have the longitudinal data sets that follow the patient over a long period of time and across the healthcare ecosystem.